-Yes, I used a stretchy thread before (it’s called wooly nylon) but it can be used only in upper and lower loopers of my serger for seams, rolled hems and edges.
+Yes, I used a stretchy thread before (it’s called wooly nylon) but it can be used only in the upper and lower loopers of my serger for seams, rolled hems, and edges.

 So, I bought this stretchable thread for a regular sewing machine called Eloflex (from Coats) right away and started to sew a dress from Burda Style magazine ( 04/2017) Meg Healy had recommended.
 Here is my review of this wonderful thread.

 What do I like about this Eloflex thread?

 The first obvious plus is that the thread can be used in a regular sewing machine with just a regular straight stitch function.
 Special stitches (like a small zigzag) or a serger are not required to sew knits or stretchy woven fabric with elastane.
 Just wind the bobbin with Eloflex thread and use the thread both in the needle and the bobbin to sew stretchy fabric.

 Stretch stitches of your sewing machine can be used with Eloflex also, by the way.
 It actually makes the seams even stronger and improves the recovery of the fabric after it was stretched.